Alabama executes man for the 2001 beating death of a woman, resuming lethal injections after review

 ATMORE, Ala.
 (AP) — Alabama executed a man on Friday for the 2001 beating death of a woman as the state resumed lethal injections after failed executions prompted the governor to order an internal review of procedures.

-“Justice has been served.
-This morning, James Barber was put to death for the terrible crime he committed over two decades ago: the especially heinous, atrocious, and cruel murder of Dorothy Epps,” Attorney General Steve Marshall said in a statement.
+“Tonight, the justice that James Barber managed to avoid for more than two decades has finally been served.
+In 2001, 75-year-old Dorothy Epps desperately fought for her life as Mr. Barber brutally and gruesomely beat her to death in her own home,” Alabama Gov. Kay Ivey said in a statement.

-Barber was convicted and sentenced to death for the 2001 beating death of Epps.
-Prosecutors said Barber, a handyman, confessed to killing the 75-year-old with a claw hammer and fleeing with her purse.
-Jurors voted 11-1 to recommend a death sentence, which a judge imposed.
+Prosecutors said Barber, a handyman, confessed to killing Epps with a claw hammer and fleeing with her purse.
+Barber was convicted and jurors voted 11-1 to recommend a death sentence, which a judge imposed.

 Before he was put to death, Barber told his family he loved them and apologized to Epps’ family.

 It was the first execution carried out in Alabama this year after the state halted executions in November.
-Alabama Gov. Kay Ivey announced a pause on executions to conduct an internal review of procedures.
+Ivey announced a pause on executions to conduct an internal review of procedures.

 The move came after the state halted two lethal injections because of difficulties inserting IVs into the condemned men’s veins.